piyushmahajan670/PHP-Todo/README.md

 3. **Student List with Pagination**
    - Displays a list of students in a table with pagination.
-   - Allows adding new student entries to the list.
+   - Allows adding new student entries to the list with image.

 ## Technologies Used
 - **Frontend**: HTML, CSS, TailwindCss